|Chairman||Scott McCarty||January 2024|

 Appointed to the PSPRS Board of Trustees in late 2016, Dean M. Scheinert has built a four-decade career in portfolio management, bond and stock market financial analysis and non-profit organizational leadership and management.

-Currently, Scheinert works as the Chief Advancement and External Affairs Officer for Western Spirit: Scottsdale’s Museum of the West.
-Prior to that role and his executive fundraising work with the Musical Instrument Museum, Scheinert worked for 35 years as a senior banker and asset management executive in New York and in Phoenix.
+Currently, Scheinert works as the Chief Operating Officer for St. Joseph the Worker.
+Prior to that he worked as Chief Advancement and External Affairs Officer for Western Spirit: Scottsdale’s Museum of the West and on executive fundraising with the Musical Instrument Museum.
+Scheinert also worked for 35 years as a senior banker and asset management executive in New York and in Phoenix.
 He has amassed extensive experience in investing institutional and high net worth family capital using both the traditional capital markets and alternative investment strategies.

 Before moving to Arizona in 2012, Scheinert managed investment portfolios for a number of high-profile companies in New York and Connecticut including Wood Creek Capital Management, LLC; Auda Alternative Investments; Perry Capital, Cowen & Company and Travelers Inc./Smith Barney.

 Scheinert currently serves on the Temple Solel Endowment Foundation Board and its finance committee.
 Formerly, Scheinert served as a board member and the investment committee chair for the Jewish Community Foundation of Greater Phoenix.
 Scheinert is a CFA and earned an MBA in finance from The Wharton School at the University of Pennsylvania and a BA from Tufts University.

 To contact Dean Scheinert, send an email to [email protected].